 Our mission is to provide instruction, scholarship and service in the biological sciences to the SUNY Geneseo academic community, and society as a whole.
 The undergraduate program in Biology is designed to provide rigorous training across many sub-disciplines for a wide variety of careers.
 Biology graduates have gone on to medical school, graduate school, prehealth school, teaching, and industry.

-For additional information, feel free to browse through the links or email Dr. Robert O'Donnell, Biology Chair.
+For additional information, feel free to browse through the links or email Dr. Susan Bandoni Muench, Biology Chair.
 We would enjoy hearing from you.

 Biology Department Statement in Support of Racial Justice